Configuring a site-to-site VPN tunnel with Coro Network and Microsoft Azure

 After you have completed configuration of Azure and Coro Network, test the connection from the Coro console:

-- Navigate to Control Panel > Network > Settings .
+- Go to Control Panel > Network > Site-to-site tunnels .

 - Upon completion of a successful test, the Test status field updates to show Success .